 A will is a legal document that when drafted and executed correctly, devises all property in accordance with the desires and wishes of the decedent.
 In order to properly execute a valid will, several things must be followed:

-The testator must clearly identify himself.
+- The testator must clearly identify himself.

-The testator must demonstrate that he has the capacity to dispose of his property, and does so freely and willingly.
+- The testator must demonstrate that he has the capacity to dispose of his property and does so freely and willingly.

-In some instances, family members may divide property pursuant to a Will without the need for filing Probate.
-There is no requirement that a Will and the estate addressed in such be submitted to Probate.
-However, if property or title has not passed properly, a Probate proceeding will need to be filed.
-However, in most cases, the Probate proceedings are relatively inexpensive UNLESS an heir contests the Will or any aspect of the proceedings.
+In some instances, family members may divide property pursuant to a will without the need for filing probate.
+There is no requirement that a will and the estate addressed in such be submitted to probate.
+However, if property or title has not passed properly, a probate proceeding will need to be filed.
+However, in most cases, the probate proceedings are relatively inexpensive unless an heir contests the will or any aspect of the proceedings.

-Of course, without a Will, one’s Estate will have to go through Probate so it can be divided pursuant to Oklahoma Statute.
-It is important to note that the Court will divide the assets based on blood lineage only to the exclusion of all others, including those you love and care about (friends, partners, churches, charities, etc.) who are not related to you.
+Of course, without a will, one’s estate will have to go through probate so it can be divided pursuant to Oklahoma statute.
+It is important to note the court will divide the assets based on blood lineage only to the exclusion of all others, including those you love and care about (friends, partners, churches, charities, etc.) who are not related to you.

-For these reasons, and many others, a Will is something everyone should consider, especially since the legal costs are inexpensive and affordable to all.
+For these reasons and many others, a will is something everyone should consider, especially since the legal costs are inexpensive and affordable to all.